Tencent in talks to lead funding in India’s Pocket FM – TechCrunch

 The app is available in a freemium model.
 It has a paid subscription as well as an ad-supported free version.

-The investment talks come at a time when a range of Indian startups are beginning to launch in — or expand to — audio category.
+The investment talks come at a time when a range of Indian startups are beginning to launch in — or expand to — the audio category.
 Indian social network ShareChat, for instance, launched a Clubhouse-like feature earlier this year.

 Pocket FM will be Tencent’s latest bet in India’s consumer internet space.
 The Chinese giant is also a major investor in music streaming service Gaana and on-demand video streaming player MX Player.

-Tencent slowed its the pace of investments in India last year after New Delhi amended a rule to require Chinese companies to take its approval before backing Indian firms.
+Tencent slowed its pace of investments in India last year after New Delhi amended a rule to require Chinese companies to take its approval before backing Indian firms.
 It has become more active in recent quarters, investing through debt instead of equity with a convertible note.